Ġbejna

-Prior to Malta's accession to the European Union, the EU accepted Malta's request to protect the ġbejna along with the traditional variant of ricotta.
+Malta Competition and Consumer Affair Authority accepted Malta's request to protect the name 'ġbejna' as a Protected Designation of Origin (PDO), however, after national objection period, the application was rejected because the term 'ġbejna' now refer to all cheeselets generically.
+Following this rejection, the Xirka Produtturi Nagħaġ u Mogħoż applied for the term 'Ġbejna tan-nagħaġ'.
+This application has undergone scrutiny by the European Commission and has been accepted.
+It is the first registered Geographical Indication for a Maltese food product.

 Preparation and varieties

 Ġbejna is shaped in a cheese hurdle made of dried reeds, although now plastic ones are also used.
 They are traditionally dried in small ventilated rooms, with windows protected by a special mesh mosquito net.
-It is said that in the past sea water, rather than rennet, was used as a curdling agent.
+It is said by certain individuals that in the past sea water, rather than rennet, was used as a curdling agent.
 The cheese is available both from pasteurised and unpasteurised milk.

 Ġbejniet are prepared and served in a variety of forms: fresh (friski or tal-ilma), sundried (moxxa, bajda or t'Għawdex), salt cured (maħsula), or peppered (tal-bżar).
 The fresh variety have a smooth texture and a milky flavour and are kept in their own whey in a similar manner to mozzarella.
 The sundried variety have a more definite, nutty almost musky taste, and are fairly hard.
 The peppered variety are covered in crushed black pepper and cured, after which they may be stored in oil or pickled in vinegar.
 Their sharp taste becomes more piquant the more they age, and they also develop a crumbly texture.